aa3025/ubuntu-docker-mpi-hpc/README.md

 ========================================================================

 Creation of HPC
+-1) add your user to docker group or (run it all as a root):  sudo usermod -aG docker $USER

 0) create ssh-key (ssh-keygen) and copy the public part (ssh-copy-id localhost)  into your ~/.ssh/authorized_keys -- ~/.ssh folder is copied inside the containers for paswordless connection with the host